gonodono/hex-grid/README.md

 ### Download

-I've configured the library to be published, so you can get a compiled version through [JitPack](https://jitpack.io).
-The repo's page is [here](https://jitpack.io/#gonodono/hex-grid), and it has instructions toward the bottom on how to add JitPack and the library's dependency to your project.
+I've configured the library to be published, so you can get a compiled version through [JitPack][jitpack].
+The repo's page is [here][jitpack-hex-grid], and it has instructions toward the bottom on how to add JitPack and the library's dependency to your project.

 <br />